microsoft/VirtualClient/website/docs/dependencies/linux-package-installation.md

 }
 ```

-### Support for packages that require repositories specific to a given Linux distro
+### Example: Packages that require repositories specific to a given Linux distro
 There are packages that are not available in the default repositories.
 Thus VC needs to add them to the system.
 What makes it worse is that those repository could be distro-version specific.
 For these scenarios, LinuxPackageInstallation class supports definition of distro-specific extra repository.
 It follows the convention of *Repositories-Distro*.
 Luckily so far VC does not use those packages in current workloads.
 However, those things do exist.